Sanmeet-EWU/cscd-350-project-doomsday/README.md

 ### Specifications

 I plan to use C#, as that's my favorite language and LINQ is amazing with databases (which I plan to use).
 I think making this a console application would make it easier, so I'm going to use a console library (Spectre.Console) to help me with making the format pretty and colored.
 The database will probably be SQLite.

+### Testing

+Run 'dotnet test' in the src/Rhyme solution to run C# tests and 'pytest' (with pytest pip installed) to run tests/ui/app\_test.py tests